-As we learned in April of 2011, the email marketing firm allowed hackers to access the names and email addresses of countless millions of businesses and consumers.
+As we learned this month, the email marketing firm allowed hackers to access the names and email addresses of countless millions of businesses and consumers.
 All of us needed to brace for the inevitable threats of spam and scam.

 But this wasn’t just a crisis-management issue.

 If the email breach isn’t problematic-enough, what’s also troubling is the apparent culture at Epsilon and its parent company, Alliance Data.
 Their Web sites said little about their privacy concerns.
 But more on that later.

 The only evidence of an Epsilon apology came about a week later on April 6 in a press release:

 “We are extremely regretful that this incident has impacted a portion of Epsilon’s clients and their customers.
 We take consumer privacy very seriously and work diligently to protect customer information,” said Bryan J. Kennedy, president of Epsilon.
 “We apologize for the inconvenience that this matter has caused consumers and for the potential unsolicited emails that may occur as a result of this incident.
 We are taking immediate action to develop corrective measures intended to restore client confidence in our business and in turn regain their customers’ confidence.”

 The press release also stated Epsilon has launched a forensics investigation in cooperation with federal authorities.